 For this practice, I find it helpful to picture stubborn thoughts like walls – mental structures we’re temporarily unable to see through.
 If we can remember that out beyond the enclosing walls of our thinking, the vast, open space of the mind remains available to us, then we have a chance to open a window and reconnect with that natural openness.

-Going into a spacious landscape for this practice – next to the ocean, under the sky, on a mountain, in a grassy field, or even high up in a skyscraper – to experience open space directly can really new-year-open-mindhelp the mind open up.
+Going into a spacious landscape for this practice – next to the ocean, under the sky, on a mountain, in a grassy field, or even high up in a skyscraper – to experience open space directly can really help the mind open up.

 The trick here, is not to force our thinking to change.
 We’re not trying to wrestle our minds to the ground or deny how we’re feeling.
 Instead, we’re simply remembering the all-encompassing wisdom of the mind, the wisdom of spaciousness, out beyond our thoughts.